MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-404.md

 # SIP response code 404

-This article lists combinations of SIP 404 and Microsoft response codes, the corresponding error messages, and actions that you can take.
+This article provides troubleshooting information for various combinations of SIP 404 and Microsoft response codes.

 ## 10202 404 Replacement call was not found

 - Microsoft response code: **10202**
 - SIP response code: **404**
-- Error message: **Replacement call was not found**
 - Suggested actions:
   In call merge and consultative transfer scenarios, the SBC may retry the call if the first call attempt fails.
 Check whether your SBC is configured to try a replacement call after an initial failure.